 Male Yeast Infection

-In the male the yeast infection is usually confined to the tip of the penis (the glans of the penis).
-In a circumcised man this is not covered (or only partially covered) by the foreskin.
-In an uncircumcised man this area is covered by the foreskin and in this situation there is an increased likelihood to get a yeast infection of the very tender skin of the glans.
+A yeast infection in the male typically affects the tip of the penis (the glans of the penis).
+In a man who was circumcised the foreskin covers the penis only partially.
+However, in a man who never had a circumcision the foreskin covers the glans of the penis.
+In this situation there is an increased likelihood to get a yeast infection of the very tender skin of the glans.
 The infection could come from a variety of factors.
 These factors could be internal (diabetes, antibiotic therapy, weak immune system with other illnesses) or it may come from exposure with sex to a woman who happens to have a yeast infection.
 In my medical experience it takes possibly a few days or weeks of exposure before a male gets a yeast infection by sex, in other words the contagiousness is not that high for a male.

 The clinical diagnosis is that of a “balanitis”.
 This is the medical term for a red thickening of the glans of the penis with some satellite lesions around the reddened area.
 In advanced (neglected) cases there will be growth of whitish plaque (see this image), which under the microscope would be full of yeast threads and spores, a direct sign of Candida albicans.